pingcap/docs-dm/en/quick-create-migration-task.md

 ## Migration when the Downstream Table Has More Columns

-If you need to customize your table structure and TiDB table structure contains and has more columns than the data source table, refer to [Migration when the Downstream Table Has More Columns](usage-scenario-downstream-more-columns.md).
+If you need to customize your table schema and TiDB table schema has more columns than the data source table, refer to [Migration when the Downstream Table Has More Columns](usage-scenario-downstream-more-columns.md).